-Data in adrenal carcinoma patients indicate that about 40% of oral Lysodren is absorbed and approximately 10% of the administered dose is recovered in the urine as a water-soluble metabolite.
-A variable amount of metabolite (1%-17%) is excreted in the bile and the balance is apparently stored in the tissues.
+No unchanged mitotane is found in urine or bile.
+Approximately 10% of the administered dose is recovered in the urine as a water-soluble metabolite.
+A variable amount of metabolite (1%-17%) is excreted in the bile.

 Carcinogenesis, Mutagenesis, Impairment of Fertility

 The carcinogenicity and mutagenicity of mitotane are unknown.

 Lysodren tablets are supplied as 500 mg white, round, biconvex, scored tablets, bisected on one side and impressed with "BL" over "L1" on the other side.